Sreemathi0804/Sreemathi0804/README.md

 🧑‍💻 What I’m Working On:
--Exploring different data science techniques to solve real-world problems -Working on projects related to predictive modeling, data visualization, and statistical analysis -Continuously improving my knowledge of machine learning algorithms and deep learning models
+-Exploring different data science techniques to solve real-world problems -Working on projects related to predictive modeling, data visualization, and statistical analysis -Continuously improving my knowledge of machine learning algorithms and deep learning models.